2023 Solar Incentives Guide for Forest Lake, MN - Tax Credits & Rebates

 How do I know if I qualify for solar incentives?

-It's a smart idea to get in touch with your local Forest Lake solar installer for a better understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, like those provided at the level of the Minnesota government, might have additional requirements.
+It's a good idea to talk to your local Forest Lake solar installer to get an understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, such as those offered by the government of Minnesota, might have additional requirements.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.